jotadrilo/rubbi-sh/README.md

 ### rubcd

-This is the core functinoality.
+This is the core functionality.
 You will get a sandbox for your rubbish and will get `cd`ed to it.
 This sandbox will be re-created every day and will keep old ones until you reboot your device (they are stored at `/tmp` by default).

 ```
 > jotadrilo @ ~ $ rubcd